Cough in Neuromuscular Disease

 Note: The content on this page or elsewhere on this website should not be used as a substitute for medical care.
 For medical care or advice, please seek the care of a clinician who specializes in the breathing issues of those with Neuromuscular Disease (NMD).

 Your Neuromuscular Disease (NMD) care team should develop a plan for cough augmentation and secretion (mucus) clearance before you are in emergent need of it.
 This helps to improve quality of life and prolong life.
-Periodic evaluation of cough strength can ensure this therapy is started, the equipment is ordered and available, and the individual and/or caregivers are trained and experienced in how to use it before it is urgently needed.
+Periodic evaluation of cough strength can ensure this therapy is started, the equipment is ordered and delivered, and the individual and/or caregivers are trained and experienced in how to use it before it is urgently needed.

 Peak expiratory cough flow, a measure that your neuromuscular breathing specialist can obtain during checkups, is typically used to determine when to start cough augmentation therapy.
 A peak expiratory cough flow of 160 L/min or less is the typical threshold, but individuals with a peak expiratory cough flow of 270 L/min are considered at risk for complications associated with a respiratory infection because their cough strength can weaken further during infection.
 Having a maximum or “peak” expiratory pressure of 60 cm H2O or a history of repeated hospitalizations for respiratory infection and an inability to cough to effectively clear secretions are also indicators that it is time for an individual with NMD to start cough augmentation therapy in the home.